The International Officer Candidate Application will be available in Fall 2019. Completed applications are due February 12, 2020.

 $2,000 scholarship and the International Officer pearl-accented lapel pin upon successful completion of term in office

-The Application is online.
+The online application will be available in October 2019.
 Please contact Jennifer Stanford with any questions.

-The Candidate Application must be submitted online by February 13, 2019.
+The application must be submitted online by Wednesday, February 12, 2020.

 To prevent Society constituents from being overwhelmed with campaigning prior to PTK Catalyst, we have established a few campaign rules related to campaigning before PTK Catalyst: